 Amy: So boundaries [chuckles] it’s what we’re going to talk about with confrontation, and when things are going badly.
 Brené Brown, Cheri and I are both huge fans, she has this great quote.
 She says, “Compassionate people ask for what they need.
 They say no when they need to—” Which feels so confrontational to some of us.

 Amy: —“and when they say yes they mean it.
 They’re compassionate because their boundaries keep them out of resentment.”
 Woo!

 Cheri: I’m going to interrupt you really quickly because you said something really important: you said saying no feels really confrontational to people like you and me.

-Cheri: I would never in a million years put it that way, but you’re so right.
-Yet when people in my life who are really healthy with boundaries say no to me I don’t perceive it as a confrontation; I perceive it as just they—it’s the next thing they needed to say to me.
+Cheri: I would never in a million years have put it that way, but you’re so right.
+Yet when people in my life who are really healthy with boundaries say no to me I don’t perceive it as a confrontation; I perceive it as just —it’s the next thing they needed to say to me.
 So interesting.
 Sorry, I didn’t mean to interrupt your flow of thought, but I’m thinking there’s listeners going, “Wait!
 Wait!
 Did she just say what I think she said?”
 So I just really wanted to highlight that.
 Keep going.